TheAXPerience/DnDcharactersheet/design.md

 The information present for the user will be very minimal, and just enough for the user to login and recover their account.

+* Users are able to sign up with a username, email, and password.
+* Usernames are to be unique, so there needs to be a signal to fail sign-up.
+* There needs to be a signal to fail sign-in when there is an incorrect username/password fail.
+* Django automatically stores password hashes.
+* Users are used as foreign keys in Character to mark Characters as owned by Users.
+* You can tell if a user owns a certain character by using 'get_user(request)' - returns User instance of requestor.
+* If a User owns a Character, enable editing and deleting.
+Otherwise, favorite and unfavorite.
+* Add a Model to map Users to Characters symbolizing characters they "favorite".
+* Create a "view profile" page that lists a User's username, their charcters, their favorited characters, and if the User is viewing it a delete function.
+* Question: should deleting a user also automatically delete their characters?

 https://docs.djangoproject.com/en/3.1/topics/auth/

 ### Character Information